ufechner7/Tethers.jl/README.md

 Furthermore, the IDA solver is hardly capable of handling a simulation with the very stiff Dyneema tether.
 It achieves only 0.044% of the performance of the Julia solvers.

-See also: [Why Julia?](https://ufechner7.github.io/2022/08/13/why-julia.html) and read the [documentation](https://ufechner7.github.io/Tethers.jl/dev/).
+See also: [Why Julia?](https://ufechner7.github.io/2022/08/13/why-julia.html) and read the [documentation](https://ufechner7.github.io/Tethers.jl/dev/) or go straight to the [examples](https://ufechner7.github.io/Tethers.jl/dev/examples/).